How is it used?

 Note vigorous exercise is a common cause of transient elevation of urine albumin, and should not be performed for 24 hours prior to collecting the urine sample.

-There are dipsticks available for urine albumin measurement, but may be subject to false positive or negative results depending on the urine volume for the sample tested.
+There are dipsticks available for urine albumin measurement, but they may be subject to false positive or negative results depending on the urine volume for the sample tested.

 Albumin to Creatinine Ratios Urine (ACRU) for moderate excretion range from 3.4 to 34 mg/mmol of Creatinine, and is associated with declining kidney function.